citusdata/citus_docs/installation/single_machine_deb.rst

   psql -p 9700 -c "select * from master_get_active_worker_nodes();"

 You should see a row for each worker node including the node name and port.

+At this step, you have completed the installation process and are ready to use your Citus cluster.
+To help you get started, we have a :ref:`tutorial<multi_tenant_tutorial>` which has instructions on setting up a Citus cluster with sample data in minutes.